gvwilson/thirdbit/fiction/voyage/index.md

 still frozen solid at the end of Chrysoprase, fully a month after the ice would normally have started to break up.
-Incredibly, the city was still free, although it had suffered heavy losses: already low on supplies when winter set in, many of its people had succumbed to cold and starvation<sup>Plays and novels about the siege, particularly those written in Praczedt, sometimes imply that Pohjoinen's inhabitants resorted to cannibalism during the siege.
+Incredibly, the city was still free, although it had suffered heavy losses: already low on supplies when winter set in, many of its people had succumbed to cold and starvation<span class="sidenote">Plays and novels about the siege, particularly those written in Praczedt, sometimes imply that Pohjoinen's inhabitants resorted to cannibalism during the siege.
 It must be emphasized that there is absolutely no evidence to support this: having had